aaryapatel007/aaryapatel007/README.md

 - 💬 Ask me about anything.
 - 📫 How to reach me: Linkedin or email me.
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I love to play chess and I'm a great fan of cricket.
+- ⚡ Fun fact: I love to play chess and badminton, and I'm a great fan of cricket.

 Thanks for stopping by!